Predicting Stability of Community Members in Complex Networks: Summary

 \section{Summary}

+The most noteworthy finding of this work is that the relative importance of the community members plays a crucial role in attracting new nodes or repelling existing nodes.
+This finding can be useful in assessing the dynamically changing degree of participation of a node to different communities.

-We proposed the concept of profile closeness centrality which is adequate for solving consensus problems in complex networks.
-A profile is a set of nodes with assigned priorities (rank).
+Here, we used the concept of profile closeness centrality for predicting the stability of network communities.

 Some of the salient features of profile closeness are the following. \begin{itemize} \item The rank assigned to a profile node depends on the extent of the influence that it has on the network.
-For example, high degree nodes, which directly influence a large part of the network, are ranked high. \item Choice of the rank function depends on domain of the network. \item It is suitable for budget-constrained network problems. \item It closely correlates with the global closeness centrality for large networks.
-Therefore, profile closeness offers a low computational complexity approximation of closeness ranking. \item It can aid in predicting community evolution. \end{itemize} The most noteworthy finding of this work is that the relative importance of the community members plays a key role in attracting new nodes or repelling existing nodes.
-However, more investigations are needed to develop alternative techniques to assign member priorities.
+For example, high degree nodes, which directly influence a large part of the network, are ranked high. \item Choice of the rank function depends on the domain of the network. \item It is suitable for budget-constrained network problems. \item It closely correlates with the global closeness centrality for large networks.
+Therefore, profile closeness offers a low computational complexity approximation of closeness ranking. \item It can aid in predicting community evolution. \end{itemize}